flyingdutchnick/ceo-turnover/README.md

 - "Giants including Salesforce, Apple and Microsoft may get new bosses in the next year or two"

-A new HBO series called Succession dramatizes the CEO transition: confusion among shareholders about the leadership of the company, uncertainty for employees, heightened regulatory scrutiny, and risk of becoming a takeover target.
-Not every transition is infused with drama like in the series Succession, but the lack of certainty that pervades the show is representative of what many companies experience.
+A new HBO series called Succession dramatizes the CEO transition: confusion among shareholders about who is in charge, uncertainty for employees, regulatory scrutiny, and a takeover battle.
+Not every CEO transition is infused with drama like in the series Succession, but the lack of certainty that pervades the show is representative of many a CEO replacement.

-What if a CEO transition could be predicted?
-If boards could predict turnover events, they could get ahead of events and pre-emptively issue a press release to address the uncertainty in the market.
+What if a CEO transition could be predicted before it happened?
+If an indicator showed a risk of a turnover event happening, a board could get ahead of events and pre-emptively issue a press release to address the (unfounded) uncertainty in the market.
 Investors, on the other hand, might use predictive data about turnover events as a "factor" to balance their asset allocation.

 Recent advances in AI and cloud computing make it possible to do this type of analysis at low cost.
 In this project, we use off-the-shelf analytics tools like XGBoost along with publicly available data to predict a CEO turnover event before it happens.
 Specifically, we set out to predict the following question: